 Build the home of your dreams with the help of these financial opportunities.

-It’s always been your dream not to simply buy a home for retirement, but to build one from the ground up that is perfectly suited to your vision for how you want to spend your twilight years.
+It’s always been your dream not to simply buy a home where you can one day retire, but to build one from the ground up that is perfectly suited to your vision for how you want to spend your years.
 To achieve this dream, two of the major financial options to consider are borrowing against the value of your current home with a home equity line of credit or taking out a construction loan.

 Steve McLinden, a real estate advisor for Bankrate, explains a construction loan is typically a short-term loan that carries a higher interest rate than a conventional mortgage.
 They’re colloquially called story loans because the money is lent without the collateral of a finished home; instead, you present your lender with a detailed budget and timetable to receive the loan.
 McLinden notes the lack of collateral also makes these loans more difficult to obtain without a well-maintained credit history.

-According to Beth Buczynski of NerdWallet, lenders will scrutinize your credit score, debt-to-income ratio and plans for repayment.
+According to Beth Buczynski of NerdWallet, lenders will scrutinize your:

 Buczynski notes two major categories of construction loans for building a home from scratch: construction-to-permanent and construction-only.
 A construction-to-permanent loan becomes a mortgage at the completion of construction and locks in your interest rate at the time of closing.
 Construction-only loans specifically cover the construction phase, which makes it ideal if you want to obtain a mortgage elsewhere or plan to use the profits from your previous home and other cash reserves; but it also requires you to pay closing costs multiple times.